PROJECTS

 Trigon is a mainstay of the northern British Columbia economy, and a key connector between Canadian natural resource producers and global customers.
 As a part of this, we recognize that the world doesn’t stand still and neither are we.

-While we handle both steelmaking and thermal coal today, the world is moving away from thermal coal, which is why we’re pursuing several major projects to diversify and grow our terminal.
-We’re building new infrastructure to handle new commodities that will be crucial to our world’s lower carbon energy future; and we’re finding new ways to use the infrastructure and lands we already have to handle a wider range of in-demand commodities.
+Today, we handle Canadian steelmaking thermal coal and petroleum coke.
+In addition to these commodities, we’re pursuing several major projects to diversify our terminal, and ensure our long-term sustainability.
+We’re building new infrastructure to handle new commodity exports to support Canada’s trade diversification goals; and we’re finding new ways to use the infrastructure and lands we already have to handle a wider range of in-demand commodities.

 The Opportunity

-Hydrogen has tremendous potential as a clean, low-to-no carbon fuel.
-With current technology, it is typically transported as ammonia – which can also be used directly as a clean fuel.
-Trigon is ideally located between Western Canadian ammonia producers and Asia-Pacific customers.
-We have the potential to become Canada’s west coast hydrogen-as-ammonia export hub.
+Trigon is ideally located between Western Canadian commodity producers and Asia-Pacific customers.
+We have the potential to become Canada’s west coast bulk commodity export hub.

 The Project